-Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.
+As Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, he is sued by the twins who claimed he stole their idea, and by the co-founder who was later squeezed out of the business.

 Lisbeth is recovering in a hospital and awaiting trial for three murders when she is released.
 Mikael must prove her innocence, but Lisbeth must be willing to share the details of her sordid experiences with the court.

 This English-language adaptation of the Swedish novel by Stieg Larsson follows a disgraced journalist, Mikael Blomkvist (Daniel Craig), as he investigates the disappearance of a wealthy patriarch's niece from 40 years ago.
 He is aided by the pierced, tattooed, punk computer hacker named Lisbeth Salander (Rooney Mara).
 As they work together in the investigation, Blomkvist and Salander uncover immense corruption beyond anything they have ever imagined.Written by

 9 of 14 people found this review helpful.